sportdb/sport.db.archive/README.md

 ## License

-The `sportdb.db.api.starter` scripts are dedicated to the public domain.
+The `sportdb.db.service.starter` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.